1/16

 Using embryos left over from IVF treatment means using stem cells that would otherwise be wasted but can now improve human lives.

-Are able to make any cell.
+Are able to differentiate into any cell to become a specialised cell.

 If cloned embryonic stem cells are made, they will be genetically identical to the patient and therefore will not be rejected by the immune system.